activatedgeek/blog/site/contents/math/ml/bayes-lit.md

 I will post commentary, when I can, in terms of what to expect when reading the material.
 Often, however, I will only put materials in list to be considered as the recommended reading order.
-A recommendation for the overall sequence in which topics should be considered is harder to be prescribed.
-I do, however, suggest that this not be your first excursion into machine learning.
+A recommendation for the overall sequence in which topics should be considered is harder to be prescribed. ~~I do, however, suggest that this not be your first excursion into machine learning.~~ I now encourage that this perspective be your first foray into machine learning.

 ## The Big Picture